aothms/IFC-Specification/IFC4x3/Sections/Domain specific data schemas/Schemas/IfcRailDomain/PropertySets/Pset_CableSegmentOccurenceFiberSegment/Documentation.md

 Properties of fiber segment occurrences.
-This property set is applicable to occurences of _IfcCableSegment_ with predefined type FIBERSEGMENT.
+This property set is applicable to occurrences of IfcCableSegment with predefined type FIBERSEGMENT.